MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 ## 4.1 Automated testing

 ### Chrome DevTools
 I used the developer tools to debug my code and to try different styles.
-When something in my code didn’t behave in the way I expected I would inspect it and try out different solutions.
-When I was happy with the results I would them copy and paste the code in the projects file.
+When something in my code didn’t behave in the way that I expected, I would inspect it and try out different solutions.
+When I was happy with the results I would then copy and paste the code in the projects file.

 ### Responsive Tools
 I used [Am I Responsive](http://ami.responsivedesign.is/) in conjunction with Chrome DevTools to check how the website behaved in different screen sizes.

 ### W3C Validator Tools

-I used [W3C Markup](https://validator.w3.org/) to check my code for any errors in the html pages.
+I used [W3C Markup](https://validator.w3.org/) to check my code for any errors in the HTML pages.

 I had an error in my index page with a closing section tag that didn’t have an opening tag.
-Opening section tag created to fix the error.
+I created an opening section tag to fix the error.

 I had an error in my bookings page with an empty section tag that didn’t have any elements inside.
-Section deleted to fix the error.
+The section was deleted to fix the error.

 I used [Jigsaw validation](https://jigsaw.w3.org/) to check my code for any CSS errors.
 No errors were found.

 ## Manual Testing

-I have tested my website on google chrome and safari on multiples devices.
+I have tested my website on Google Chrome and Safari on multiples devices.
   - iPhone 5/SE (320 x 568)
   - iPhone X (375 x 812)
   - iPad (768 x 1024)